risc0/risc0/examples/smartcore-ml/README.md

 ```
 cargo run
 ```

-This is an empty template, and so there is no expected output (until you modify the code).

 ### Running proofs remotely on Bonsai

 *Note: The Bonsai proving service is still in early Alpha; an API key is required for access.
 [Click here to request access].*